Guyanese literature: Guyanese voice

 Guyana's history has been substantially shaped by immigration, and writings often address the topics of slavery and indenture, as well as reflecting the culture of the various immigrant groups.
 One of the earliest and most notable Guyanese authors was Edgar Mittelholzer, author of Corentyne Thunder (1941).
 His works often deal with issues of interracial relations, particularly the strain between European and non-European Guyanese.
 Kyk-Over-Al literary journal, published in 1945 and edited by A. J. Seymour, collected poetry and other works from Guyana and the West Indies.
 A major contributor, Martin Carter, is considered Guyana's greatest poet.
-Mid 20th century, poetry served as a medium to express the Guyanese identity, in light of independence from British colonial rule and creating a style unique to the country.
+Mid-20th century, poetry served as a medium to express the Guyanese identity, in light of independence from British colonial rule and creating a style unique to the country.

 The political climate of the mid-20th century of anti-colonial and Proletariat attitudes fostered interest in socialism, and subsequently became a matter written about in the Guyanese context.
 Socialist literature was acquired and disseminated by the People's Progressive Party, leading to legislature to pass an Undesirable Publications Ordinance to ban such books.
 Political activists at the time, such as Eusi Kwayana, Cheddi and Janet Jagan, taught informal classes among estate laborers, expanding education and political ideology.

 Historian and intellectual Walter Rodney is most widely regarded for his book How Europe Underdeveloped Africa (1972).
 Travelling and teaching widely, he was a proponent of Pan-Africanism and a supporter of the downtrodden.
 Rodney returned to Guyana in 1974 and was active in the opposition movement, leading to his assassination in 1980.
-Walter was involved with the New World Group, which was a collection of Guyanese academics notable for producing the New World Quarterly, a journal published from 1963-1972.
+Rodney was involved with the New World Group, which was a collection of Guyanese academics notable for producing the New World Quarterly, a journal published from 1963 to 1972.
 New World Quarterly was an outlet for academics within the Caribbean to examine development, socialism, and other regional issues, but also the "original publication of poems, reviews and commentaries".

-During his presidency, Forbes Burnham promoted literature and art in Guyana, initiating the 1972 Caribbean Festival of Arts which showcased the arts coming from the Caribbean.
+During his presidency, Forbes Burnham promoted literature and art in Guyana, initiating the 1972 Caribbean Festival of Arts, which showcased the arts coming from the Caribbean.

-Michael Abbensetts was a noted playwright of works for the stage and television in the UK, whose work included the drama series — Empire Road, which BBC TV aired from 1978 to 1979.
+Michael Abbensetts was a noted playwright of works for the stage and television in the UK, whose work included the drama series—Empire Road, which BBC TV aired from 1978 to 1979.